wilhelmsen.com Listed by lockbit5 Ransomware Group

 On February 19, 2026, the maritime services company Wilhelmsen confirmed that internal files had been exfiltrated by the LockBit ransomware group and posted to the attackers’ leak site.

 Public reporting indicates that Wilhelmsen, founded in Norway in 1861 and one of the world’s largest maritime industry groups, suffered a ransomware intrusion.
 The LockBit 5.0 operators listed the company on their dark-web leak portal, claiming to have stolen sensitive internal documents.
-The exact number of people whose data was exposed remains unknown, but the files are understood to contain employee and business partner records typical of a global enterprise of this scale.
+The exact number of people whose data may have been exposed remains unknown, but the files are understood to contain employee and business partner records typical of a global enterprise of this scale.
 No customer-facing systems appear to have been directly impacted, yet the breach still places personal information belonging to current and former staff, contractors, and their families at risk.

 February 19, 2026 marks the public disclosure date on the LockBit leak site.
 The data types listed include spreadsheets, PDFs, and other documents that often hold names, addresses, dates of birth, national identification numbers, contact details, and payroll or HR records.